Arithmetic subsequences in a random ordering of an additive set

 Because the set of arithmetic progressions is invariant under translation and dilation, as a corollary in the integer case we can replace $[1,n]$ with the entries of any arithmetic progression of length $n$.

 \proclaim Corollary \advthm.
 Let $S$ be an arithmetic progression of length $n$ in $\ZZ$, i.e., $S$ is of the form

 for some $a,r\in \ZZ$, $r\neq 0$.
 Randomly permute the entries of $S$ and let $L_n$ be the length of the longest arithmetic progression in the shuffled sequence.
-If $\psi$ is the function given by Theorem~\the\torsionfreethm, then $L_n$ is either $\lfloor\psi(n,1)\rfloor$ or $\lceil\psi(n,1) \rceil$ with probability that tends to 1 as the length $n$ of the arithmetic progression tends to infinity. \slug
+If $\psi$ is the function given by Theorem~\the\torsionfreethm, then $\psi(n)-6\leq L_n< \psi(n)+1$ with probability tending to 1 as the length $n$ of the arithmetic progression tends to infinity. \slug

 \hldest{xyz}{}{countexact} \boldlabel Counting exact values.
 For $d=1$ and small values of $n$, one can easily generate the exact distribution of $L_n$ using a computer.
 Let $f_n(k)$ denote the number of permutations of $[1,n]$ whose longest embedded arithmetic progression has length $k$; so $\pr\{L_n = k\} = f_n(k)/n!$.
 Table 1 contains the values of $f_n(k)$ for $n\leq 10$.
 No general formula for $f_n(k)$ has been found, but the case $k=2$ (these are known as {\it $3$-free permutations}) has received a fair amount of attention in the literature.
-A. Sharma found the explicit upper bound $f_n(2)\leq (2.7)^n/21$, valid for $n\geq 11$, as well as the asymptotic result $f_n(2) = \omega(2^nn^k)$, which holds for any choice of $k$~\ref{12}.
+A. Sharma found the explicit upper bound $f_n(2)\leq (2.7)^n/21$, valid for $n\geq 11$, as well as the asymptotic result $f_n(2) = \omega_n(2^nn^k)$, which holds for any choice of $k$~\ref{12}.
 The lower bound was improved to $(1/2)c^n$ for $n\geq 8$, where $c=2132^{1/10}\approx 2.152$, by T. D. LeSaulnier and S. Vijay~\ref{11}.
 More recently, B. Correll, Jr.\ and R. W. Ho presented an efficient dynamic programming algorithm to count $3$-free permutations and used these results to inductively refine previously-known bounds~\ref{3}.